bonedaddy/go-blocknative/README.md

 When subscribe to events the `EthTxPayload` will be returned anytime an event is received for a transaction or address we are subscribed to.
 It is suitable for generalized processing of events, however you will likely want to use a use-case specific structure for better processing.
 Depending on the contract events being emitted they may have more information that what can be captured by this structure.

+## Function call subscriptions.

+Full example in the `examples` folder.

 ## Example

 The following example show cases how to subscribe to events by an address, and reading a response.
 Note that you should be familiar with the mechanics of `github.com/gorilla/websockets` as this library essentially just provides helper functions around the websockets library